department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange.md

 <div class="va-introtext">

 The U.S. military used Agent Orange to clear plants and trees during the Vietnam War.
 If you served in Vietnam or in or near the Korean Demilitarized Zone (DMZ) during the Vietnam Era—or in certain related jobs—you may have had contact with this herbicide.
 We refer to this as having a presumption of contact.
-Find out if you can get disability compensation or benefits for illnesses believed to be caused by Agent Orange.
+Find out if you can get disability compensation and other benefits for illnesses believed to be caused by Agent Orange.

 </div>